 and the product replaces the existing matrix.
 You should

-probably call GL_LoadIdentity
+probably call GL_LoadIdentity to flush any

 previous projection matrix before calling this SWI.